NCAR/ccpp-framework/doc/briefing_pm.md

    `ConstituentVarDict` scope-chain or the auto-clone path requires reading several modules together.
 Realistically, only one or two people on the framework team can change capgen without breaking something downstream.
-One of them now lives overseas and opposes simplification attempts from the others.
+One of them now lives overseas.
 This is an unacceptable **bus-factor risk** that the redesign retires.

 ---